owos02/Linux-Introduction/README.md

 ### Gaming

+#### Steam

 Of course you can just download Steam.
 Generally it is good to always check out if your games work on Linux though most stuff without Anti-Cheat should just work.

+#### Epic Games Launcher, GOG & Prime Gaming

+There is a neat FOSS application that combines all three programs into one.

+[Heroic Games Launcher](https://heroicgameslauncher.com/) let's you access the stores of all 3 applications, install and launch the games, shows Proton and Steamdeck compatibility tier per game and more.
+It is also a lot faster than the Epic Games Launcher.

+If you play games through Epic Games it is a good alternative as the Epic Games Launcher doesn't exist for Linux.

+#### Check game compatibility

 A good site to check for this is [ProtonDB](https://www.protondb.com/)